SQUARE-WAVES/teejay/README.md

     <animal>15,
     true,
     false,
-    "some other random json value"
+    "some other random JSON value"
 ]`

 //this input is trouble because our tag function doesn't know what to do with those tags const bad_input = `<zip>[ <file>'./dogs/cats/catlist.xml' ]`;

 //when you parse the good input you won't have an error, and your results will be:
-//["a good boy","some other creature","this will just be a string","some other creature",true,false,"some other random json value"];
+//["a good boy","some other creature","this will just be a string","some other creature",true,false,"some other random JSON value"];

 const values = await parse_tj(input,tag_function);